-My beloved and I consider ourselves fortunate to often combine work with pleasure.
+My beloved and I consider ourselves most fortunate to often be able to combine work with pleasure.
 We spent the European mid-May Bank Holiday week-end in Tuscany watching the Giro d’Italia and cycling around the beautiful Tuscan countryside.
-Although typical wet Bank holiday weather was forecast, the weather was better than anticipated, with rain falling either overnight or just in the late afternoon.
+Although typical wet Bank holiday weather was forecast, it was better than anticipated, with rain falling either overnight or just in the late afternoon.

-We stayed in a hotel we had first visited back in 2005 while spending time with one of my beloved’s German clients, who has a house in Chiantishire.
-Over several subsequent trips to the region we’ve spent time in a number of Tuscan towns and have always been delighted with the food, wine and culture on offer plus the cycling, on undulating roads with little or no traffic, has been fantastic.
+We stayed in a hotel we had first visited back in 2005 while spending time with one of my beloved’s German clients, who has a house to die for in Chiantishire.
+Over several subsequent trips to the region we’ve spent time in a number of Tuscan towns and have always been delighted (typical British understatement) with the food, wine and culture on offer.
+Plus the cycling, on undulating roads with little or no traffic, has always been fantastic.

 On Saturday, after a quick ride, we headed over to Arezzo, the finish town for stage 8 of the Giro d’Italia which included some of the (in)famous Strade Bianche.
 We made the mistake of steering clear of the motorway in preference to the country roads and found every which way was blocked by the race some 4km out of Arezzo.

-Undaunted we elected to walk only to discover later that the finish line was actually 8km away.
+Undaunted we elected to walk only to later discover that the finish line was actually 8km from where we’d left the car.
 Now I usually love a brisk walk but found this tougher than anticipated in the warm late afternoon sunshine.
-We arrived at the finish the same time as the tail-end Charlies.
-More significantly, we arrived at the Accreditation Centre seconds after it was supposed to close to discover everyone had packed up early and moved on.
+We arrived at the finish the same time as the tail-end Charlies from the stage.
+More significantly, we arrived at the Accreditation Centre seconds after it was supposed to close only to discover everyone had packed up early and moved on.
 Neither of us could face the hike back to the car so we took a taxi.

 By this point in the proceedings, and having missed lunch, my beloved and I were both famished.
 On the way back we stopped off in the town where we’d stayed during the 2013 World Championships.
 Our good humours were revived with an Aperol Spritz at a nearby bar followed by dinner at an Osteria, both of which we’d previously frequented.
 The owner of the Osteria, who runs front of house, remembered us and his wife duly whipped up a truly delicious meal.
 Sated, we could finally laugh about our afternoon of mishaps.
 I slept well that night.

-After misfiring on Saturday, we had to collect our accreditation at the start of Sunday’s time-trial stage but this process wasn’t without its tribulations.
-I was fifth in the accreditation queue but those ahead of me hadn’t pre-registered.
+After misfiring on Saturday, we had to collect our accreditations at the start of Sunday’s time-trial stage but this process wasn’t without its tribulations.
+I was fifth in the queue but none of those ahead of me had pre-registered.
 The convoluted process took over an hour, added to a further 30 minutes waiting for the accreditation staff to turn up.
 I managed to while away the time chatting to the other journos and former pro Paolo Longo Borghini, who’s now responsible for rider safety at the Giro, and part of RCS’s management team.